-On April 26, 2016, we entered into an agreement to acquire the U.S. assets of ADI Strategies, Inc. ("ADI"), a leading enterprise performance management, risk management, and business intelligence firm focused on implementing the Oracle enterprise application suite.
-The financial results of ADI will be included within the Huron Business Advisory segment from the close date, which we anticipate will be in the second quarter of 2016.
-We are also in the process of acquiring the international assets of ADI in Dubai and India.
-An agreement for these assets is expected to be signed in the second quarter of 2016.
+On July 25, 2016, we entered into an agreement to acquire Healthcare Services Management, Inc. ("HSM Consulting"), a firm specializing in healthcare information technology and management consulting.
+The results of operations of HSM Consulting will be included within the Huron Healthcare segment from the close date, which we anticipate will be in the third quarter of 2016.